-If your children choose to bring your grandchildren up in another religion, you can explain that you would like to share your customs with your grandchildren and want them to know as much about Judaism as they will learn about the American Indians.
+If your children choose to bring your grandchildren up in another religion, you can explain that you would like to share your customs with your grandchildren and want them to know as much about Judaism as they will learn about the Native Americans.
 Explain that you hope they will not only become knowledgeable about Jewish customs and values, but will also be friends of the Jewish people.

 Whatever our children decide, if we are to have any influence on our grandchildren we must be respectful of their decisions.
 It helps if we don’t put interpretations on their behaviors that are not true.
 For example, assuming the child is rebelling by marrying “out” when, in fact, s/he has been exposed to many people and fell in love.
 It is also wise to realize the other grandparents, too, have traditions that they want to pass on.